PrefectHQ/prefect/docs/orchestration/flow_config/upgrade.md

 Prefect 0.14.0 included a new Flow configuration system based on [RunConfig](./run_configs.md) objects.
-This replaces the previous system based on [Environment](/orchestration/execution/overview.md) objects, with `Environment` based configuration being deprecated.
+This replaces the previous system based on [Environment](/orchestration/execution/overview.md) objects, with `Environment` based configuration being deprecated in 0.14.0 and removed in 1.0.0.

 If you never configured `flow.environment` explicitly on your flow, your upgrade process should be seamless.
 Your flows will automatically transition to